Azure/Industrial-IoT/docs/modules/discovery.md

                                       Default: true

             RejectUnknownRevocationStatus=VALUE
-                                      OPC UA Client Security Config - aReject chain validation with CA certs with unknown revocation status, e.g.when the CRL is not available or the OCSP provider is offline.
+                                      OPC UA Client Security Config - reject chain validation with CA certs with unknown revocation status, e.g. when the CRL is not available or the OCSP provider is offline.
                                       Type: boolean
                                       Default: true